toriqultonu/FeedFlow/README.md

 # Feed Flow

-An Android application built with Jetpack Compose that demonstrates user authentication, data retrieval from a local JSON file (simulating a remote API like JSONPlaceholder), offline support using Room database, search functionality, favorites management, and dark mode toggle.
+An Android application built with Jetpack Compose that demonstrates user authentication, data retrieval from a remote API like JSONPlaceholder, offline support using Room database, search functionality, favorites management, and dark mode toggle.

 ## Features
 - **User Authentication**: